davilavelderrainlab/neuRoDev/docs/3-Analysis_Tools.md

 <img src="3-Analysis_Tools_files/figure-html/ch3-fig18-1.png" alt="Top gene ontology biological processes in gliogenesis." width="90%" />
 <p class="caption">(\#fig:ch3-fig18)Top gene ontology biological processes in gliogenesis.</p>
 </div>
-To focus on corticogenesis-related processes we have also manually curated a list of Gene Ontology Biological Processes for the corticogenesis and neurogenesis networks, available at here.
+To focus on corticogenesis-related processes we have also manually curated a list of Gene Ontology Biological Processes for the corticogenesis and neurogenesis networks, available for download here.